Rameshkovsky District: Geography

 Almost all of the area of the district belongs to the drainage basin of the Medveditsa River, a left tributary of the Volga River.
 The Medveditsa crosses the district from west to east.
 The major tributaries of the Medveditsa inside the district are the Kushalka River and the Ivitsa River.
 Minor areas in the north of the district belong to the drainage basin of the Mologa River, another major left tributary of the Volga.
 Rivers in some areas in the south of the district drain into the Soz River, yet another left tributary of the Volga.
-In theis area, known as Orshinsky Mokh, there are also many lakes and swamps, and peat production is active.
+In this area, known as Orshinsky Mokh, there are also many lakes and swamps, and peat production is active.